 I prefer mostly vegetarian dishes, so I love the potato and mozzarella drizzled with a parmesan garlic sauce.
 We tried the Rice Cake dusted with honey butter, it is similar to mochi but we thought it was too bland.

-If you’re looking for a sweet treat after eating at CrunCheese, stop next door at SomiSomi for the best soft serve ice cream!
+If you’re looking for a sweet treat after eating at CrunCheese, stop next door at SomiSomi for the best soft-serve ice cream!

 This Korean dessert is called Ah-Boong.
 It is a fish-shaped waffle cone filled with Nutella, custard, or other fillings, and topped with your favorite ice cream flavor and a variety of toppings.